Solar panel: Exponential growth

 Solar panel installers saw significant growth between 2008 and 2013.
-Due to that growth many installers had projects that were not "ideal" solar roof tops to work with and had to find solutions to shaded roofs and orientation difficulties.
+Due to that growth, many solar-roof installations were not "ideal" to work with - they had to find solutions to shaded roofs and orientation difficulties.
 This challenge was initially addressed by the re-popularization of micro-inverters and later the invention of power optimizers.

 Solar panel manufacturers partnered with micro-inverter companies to create alternating current modules and power optimizer companies partnered with module manufacturers to create smart modules.
 In 2013 many solar panel manufacturers announced and began shipping their smart module solutions.

 Between 1992 and 2023, the worldwide usage of photovoltaics (PV) increased exponentially.
 During this period, it evolved from a niche market of small-scale applications to a mainstream electricity source.
 From 2016 to 2022, PV has seen an annual capacity and production growth rate of around 26%, doubling approximately every three years.
 By the end of 2022, the global cumulative installed PV capacity reached about 1,185 gigawatts (GW), supplying over 6% of global electricity demand, up from about 3% in 2019.